GaurangTandon/CPtools/tips.md

 8. When using a function `newnode` to initialize a new struct pointer, note that values of arrays inside struct are not automatically initialized.
 So, `node->array[i]` is null.
 Hence, need to manually iniitialize each index of an array property.
 Else you get run error, [like here](https://codeforces.com/contest/514/submission/52626249).
 9. If you get a run error in a line where you shouldn't, especially `free()` related errors, that means you have undefined behavior somewhere above in your file.
 Comment out parts of your file and run the debugger to understand where it is.
 10. **Instead of a binary search tree, if all insertions before all the queries, then please use 1d vector with binary search.**
+11. If stuck and have a brute force, perform complexity analysis and it might even pass.
+(255C as well as 1229C)

 ## Causes for TLE